15.07.2022 | Where do the EU's green billions end up?

 With the European Green Deal, the EU has set itself the goal of becoming the world's first climate-neutral continent by 2050.
 The substantial financial resources required for this are to be provided both by subsidies and by private investors.
 With its Sustainable Finance Strategy, the EU wants to create an attractive framework for green investments.
 The core element is the EU's Taxonomy Regulation; it defines "sustainable economic activities" - i.e. what is green and should therefore be privileged.
-The question of whether electricity generation from nuclear power or from natural gas is green has been the subject of intensive discussions in Brussels for months.
+The controversial question of whether electricity generation using nuclear power and natural gas may be considered green has been decided since 11 July 2022.

-On Friday 31 December 2021, the last day of the year, the European Commission sent a draft delegated act to the EU member states that would classify nuclear and natural gas power generation as green - under certain conditions.
-This would allow money from financial products marketed as green to be used, for example, for the construction of nuclear power plants or gas-fired power plants.
-A draft of the delegated act has been leaked to the press.
+On Friday 31 December 2021, the last day of the year, the European Commission sent a draft delegated act to the EU member states that would classify nuclear and natural gas power generation as a “transitional” activity - under certain conditions.
+This would allow money from financial products marketed as a “green” to be used, for example, for the construction of nuclear power plants or gas-fired power plants.

 According to the draft delegated act, investments in the construction of new nuclear power plants could be considered green, provided, among other things, that the safe disposal of radioactive waste is ensured and that the necessary final repository is in operation by 2050 at the latest; final disposal must take place in the EU.
-However, this is only transitional: The new nuclear power plants must be licensed before 2045.
+However, this is only possible for a certain period: the new nuclear power plants must be licensed before 2045.
 In addition to investments for the construction of new nuclear power plants, investments to finance lifetime extensions can also be classified as green, provided that the highest safety standards are achieved in the process.
-To the detriment of nuclear power, investments in the nuclear fuel cycle are not considered green; the good news for the nuclear industry is, that the production of hydrogen from new nuclear power plants would be considered as green.
+To the detriment of nuclear power, investments in the nuclear fuel cycle are not considered green; the good news for the nuclear industry is that the production of hydrogen from new nuclear power plants would be considered as green.
 The latter could mean a paradigm shift for hydrogen production in the EU.
-Nuclear power is subject to the general EU taxonomy emission performance standard of 100gCO2e/kWh.
+Nuclear power is subject to the general EU taxonomy emission performance standard (EPS) of 100gCO2e/kWh.

 Gas-fired power plants can exceed the general emission limit of 100gCO2e/kWh according to the draft delegated act and still be designated as green under the EU taxonomy, provided they are licensed before 2031 and comply with the following alternative emission limits: